Hedgehog (geometry)

 In differential geometry, a hedgehog or plane hedgehog is a type of plane curve, the envelope of a family of lines determined by a support function.
 More intuitively, sufficiently well-behaved hedgehogs are plane curves with one tangent line in each oriented direction.
 A projective hedgehog is a restricted type of hedgehog, defined from an anti-symmetric support function, and (again when sufficiently well-behaved) forms a curve with one tangent line in each direction, regardless of orientation.

-Every closed strictly convex curve, the envelope of its supporting lines.
+Every closed strictly convex curve is the envelope of its supporting lines.
 The astroid forms a non-convex hedgehog, and the deltoid curve forms a projective hedgehog.

 Hedgehogs can also be defined from support functions of hyperplanes in higher dimensions.